rackerlabs/support-how-to/content/rackspace-email/rackspace-webmail-chat-faq.md

 #### How long are chat logs retained?

-We don't store chat logs on our system, but users are able to see any messages sent or received during their current Webmail session.
-We plan to add message archiving in the future.
-Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").
+We don't store chat logs on our system, but users are able to see any messages sent or received during their current Webmail session. [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### Is it possible to chat with a group or team?

 Currently it is not possible to chat with a group or team.
-We plan to add group/team chat in the future.
 Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### Can I chat with Skype for Business users?

 Currently it is not possible to chat with Skype for Business users.
-We are researching this capability for potential future enhancement.
 Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### Can I use Rackspace Webmail Chat with third-party IM clients?

 Currently it is not possible to use third-party IM clients.
-We plan to allow access via third-party clients in the future.
 Please [submit your feedback](http://feedback.rackspace.com/ "submit your feedback").

 #### How do I enable or disable HTML5 notifications after the initial permissions request?